 I love smoked salmon blinis served with a chilled glass of Champagne.
 We don’t have food like that very often in my house but Christmas is the perfect time for these canapés, and they’re quick and easy to make.

 I’ve worked every Christmas Day since I was 15 so that’s my tradition!
-When I get home after work thought that’s my time to be with my family and enjoy delicious food.
-If I was at home on Christmas day, I definitely wouldn’t be doing the cooking!
+When I get home after work though that’s my time to be with my family and enjoy delicious food.
+If I were at home on Christmas Day I definitely wouldn’t be doing the cooking!

 GIFTS & EXPERIENCES

 Whether it’s a first horse-riding lesson, a pampering spa day or luxury weekend away, there are endless ways to enjoy the Coworth Park experience.
 Discover them all.Explore gifts & experiences